 PM leads business delegation to Israel and the Palestinian territories

-- Prime Minister's Office, 10 Downing Street, Foreign & Commonwealth Office, UK Trade & Investment, The Rt Hon David Cameron MP, and Lord Livingston
+- Prime Minister's Office, 10 Downing Street, Foreign & Commonwealth Office, UK Trade & Investment, The Rt Hon David Cameron, and Lord Livingston

 - Part of:

 - Peace and stability in the Middle East and North Africa, Exports and inward investment, Israel, and The Occupied Palestinian Territories